KevinBatdorf/image-filters/readme.txt

 = Do you save the images to my file system? =

-Yes, when you select an image filter, the new image will be added to the WP media library.
+Yes, when you press to import an image filter, the new image will be added to the WP media library.

 = What happens if I disable your block? =